 I had already purchased the foam pumpkins and I had the chalk finish, Diamond Dust, and Mod Podge on hand.
 I totally raided my stash for this project.

 I went with a light colored mint chalk paint.
 I painted on two coats, letting each one dry 20 minutes.

 All you’re going to do for this step is add Mod Podge in the areas that you plan to add Diamond Dust.
 I worked about 1/4 of the foam pumpkin at one time.
 You’ll paint down the sections of the pumpkin and then move onto step 3.

 Now the fun part – adding Diamond Dust.

-I love this stuff.
-I want to add it to everything.
-I used my “handy dandy” Mod Podge to add it on my pumpkins.
-I did a total of three pumpkins and they all dried pretty fast.
+I love this stuff and want to add it to everything!
+I used my “handy dandy” Mod Podge to add it on my pumpkins, and did a total of three.
+My pumpkin decorations all dried pretty fast.

 Now that I’m finished, I’m ready to add these pumpkin decorations to my fall mantel.
 I think the little coral colored one turned out pretty cool, and will look great with the mint.

 One of my favorite parts about this craft was how quickly I was able to do it.
 I have three boys aged 7 and under, so I don’t have a lot of time to spend on my crafts.
 I need something quick and this was that craft!

 - Mod Podge Matte